-Brooke: There have been changes that have happened in my boys for sure as I’ve prayed.
+Brooke: There have been changes that have happened in my boys, for sure, as I’ve prayed.
 The Lord has answered prayers for me.
 The Lord has moved in their hearts.
-There are some big ones that He’s answered for me and I’m so grateful for that.
-But I approached prayer when I first started praying, the only reason I did it is, because I didn’t know what else to do.
+Um, there are some big ones that He’s answered for me and I’m so grateful for that.
+But I approached prayer – when I first started praying, the only reason I did it is because I didn’t know what else to do.

-And so, I went to the Lord in desperation and I said, “God, something has to change and I can’t do it.”
-So, I began to look at the Word and I came across Ezekiel 36:26, which says that, “It’s the Lord that changes the heart of stone to a heart of flesh.”
+And so, I went to the Lord in desperation, and I said, “God, something has to change, and I can’t do it.”
+So, I began to look at the Word.
+And I came across Ezekiel 36:26, which says that “It’s the Lord that changes a heart of stone to a heart of flesh.”

 Brooke: And it was frustrating for me.
 But at the same time, it was an incredible release for me and relief, because I thought, you know what?
 If I really mess up and if I can’t do this mothering thing the way I want to, God can still move in their hearts in spite of me.
 And so, it just changed my entire perspective.
 That one verse gave me a picture of what partnering with God in parenting actually looked like.

-Brooke: And that gives me chills still today to think about that, because I realized I was fighting against my children.
+Brooke: And it gives me chills still today to think about that, because I realized I was fighting against my children.
 We were not on the same team.

 Brooke: And God told me, no, you fight for them.
 And prayer is one of the ways that I can do that.

 Jim: It’s one of the most amazing privileges, but daunting tasks that the Lord gives us, isn’t it?